 Think back to being a kid.
 Do you remember the freedom we felt as we played?
 How was the tree always climbable?
 How was the wave that knocked us over always so much fun?
 Then ultimately, as we face failure, this faith in ourselves fades.
-Each time, we create beliefs that protect us from the pain of a future failure.
-Over and over again, we limit ourselves with thoughts that we are not good enough to try.
+To make sense of it all, we make decisions about what it must mean about us—which become beliefs and form our self-image.
+This action, which at the moment is to make sense of our experience, becomes how we protect ourselves from the pain of future failure.
+Over and over again, we limit ourselves with thoughts that we are not good enough or worthy to try.

 My first belief happened as I stood in the living room of my childhood home.
 Surrounded by turmoil, the family I had believed in is crumbling around me; I am terrified.
-Standing frozen in my fear and while my immediate family surrounds me, I am alone.
+I was frozen in fear and felt utterly alone, even while my immediate family surrounded me.
 No one sees I’m scared, and no one comforts me.
 With all the experience a five-year-old has, the only way I could make sense of it was that I was invisible, and the only way to be safe was not to have needs that could be unmet.

 Releasing my limiting beliefs